Download general terms and conditions in pdf format

 Article 1 - Definitions

-In these terms and conditions, the following is understood:
+In these terms and conditions the following definitions apply:

-1. Additional agreement: an agreement whereby the consumer acquires products, digital content and/or services in connection with a distance contract and these goods, digital content and/or services are supplied by the entrepreneur or by a third party based on an arrangement between that third party and the entrepreneur;
+1. Additional contract: a contract whereby the consumer acquires products, digital content and/or services in connection with a distance contract and these goods, digital content and/or services are supplied by the entrepreneur or by a third party based on an arrangement between that third party and the entrepreneur;

-2. Cooling-off period: the period within which the consumer can exercise his right of withdrawal;
+2. Reflection period: the period within which the consumer can exercise his right of withdrawal;

 3. Consumer: the natural person who does not act for purposes related to his trade, business, craft or profession;